OmGoyal27/Microsoft-points-grinder/README.md

 ## 📄 License

-This project is provided "as-is" for educational purposes.
-Users are responsible for ensuring their usage complies with all applicable terms of service, local laws, and platform regulations.
+This project is licensed under the MIT License - see [LICENCE.txt](LICENCE.txt) for more details.

+**Important Note**: While this software is open source under the MIT License, users are still responsible for ensuring their usage complies with the terms of service of any platforms they interact with.
+The license does not grant permission to violate third-party terms of service or engage in prohibited activities.

 ## 🛡️ Ethical Guidelines